Winn-Dixie and the Davis Family

 Origin of an Empire

-William Milton Davis was born in 1880 in Texas before moving to the Ozark Mountains of Arkansas at a very young age.
-There he was raised on the family farm.
+William Milton Davis was born in 1880 in Texas and moved to the Ozark Mountains of Arkansas at a very young age.
+There, he was raised on the family farm.
 As a young man, he helped his dad manage the family’s general store in Gamaliel.
-In 1904 he cut his teeth with his own store in Henderson, the neighboring tiny town just across the Norfolk River.
+In 1904, he cut his teeth with his own store in Henderson, the neighboring tiny town just across the Norfolk River.

-Hearing there were fortunes to be made in Idaho, he moved with his brother Newton Carlisle Davis (“Carl”) to Burley in 1912.
-The following year the brothers began work at Clark Mercantile General Store.
+Hearing fortunes could be made in Idaho, he moved with his brother Newton Carlisle Davis (“Carl”) to Burley in 1912.
+The following year, the brothers began working at Clark Mercantile General Store.
 Before long, the ambitious duo bought the place and renamed it Davis Mercantile.

 And business was good!
 Three years later, they expanded to an 8,250-square-foot retail space called Davis Department Store.
 They sold everything from food to clothing.
-William and Carl grew the business tenfold from $30,000 to $300,000 in annual sales in a few short years.
+In a few short years, William and Carl grew the business tenfold, from $30,000 to $300,000 in annual sales.

-As was standard for the time, they offered customers sales on credit — and even home delivery to boot.
-This practice and keen attention to service was lauded by their patrons.
+As was standard for the time, they offered customers sales on credit—and even home delivery to boot.
+Their patrons lauded this practice and keen attention to service.
 The brothers were well-respected pillars of the southern Idaho community.

-However, in 1920 competition steam-rolled into town.
-An upstart chain called Skaggs Cash Store (predecessor of Safeway) shunned credit and required cash-only purchases.
-This less risky model allowed them to lower prices on food stuffs while offering a more extensive selection.
+However, in 1920, competition steamrolled into town.
+An upstart chain called Skaggs Cash Store (the predecessor of Safeway) shunned credit and required cash-only purchases.
+This less risky model allowed them to lower prices on foodstuffs while offering a more extensive selection.

 Undeterred, Carl encouraged William to check out the feverish Florida market, which was in the midst of the great boom years.
 Perhaps he was equally motivated to put as much distance between himself and Skaggs as humanly possible!
 Regardless, he took his brother’s advice and moved from the west coast to Miami in 1925.